The

 written by the Besht to his brother-in-law about one of his soul ascents)

 This nigun is sung for hours on the second night of Pesach after counting the Omer for the first time in the Stolner shul in Brooklyn.
-It's also a great nigun for any kind of dancing, and for any time you count the Omer!
+A great nigun for any kind of dancing, and for every time you count the Omer!

-Six recordings based on Yakar, Reb Shlomo, Skolyer (two traditional and one adapted) and Reb Zalman (Ryzhin).
+Five recordings based on Yakar, Reb Shlomo, Skolyer (one traditional and one adapted) and Reb Zalman (Ryzhin).
 For counting the Omer, Kabbalat Shabbat, Chanukah, etc.

-Ana BeKhoach text, pdf, how it's used, etc. are here.
+Ana BeKhoach text, pdf to print, how it's used, etc. can be found here